studiomikan/ponkan/README.en.md

   - Firefox (latest)
   - Edge (latest)

-## External Libraries used by Ponkan3
+## External Libraries used by Ponkan

 ### Libraries